jmahmood/RED-STAR-WEIGHTLIFTING/README.md

 A durability mechanism that ensures each recorded action is safely persisted before being committed to the Logbook CSV.

 **PLANSPEC**
 The documented JSON-based workout plan specification used by the application (currently v0.4).
 Defines exercises, structure, progression, and execution rules.
+The specifications are available in the PLANSPEC repository.
+I have produced an [editor for Mac and Linux](https://github.com/jmahmood/WEIGHTTRAINING-EDITOR) that you can use to generate your own workout plans.

 **Plan Rotation**
 The automatic advancement of training days on the watch based on completed sessions, without manual scheduling.

 **CLI (Command-Line Interface)**
-A Linux-based command-line implementation that mirrors all core application operations for plan management and log manipulation.
+[A Linux-based command-line implementation](https://github.com/jmahmood/basic_weightlifting) that mirrors all core application operations for plan management and log manipulation.